Last updated on: 2021-02-15

 Authored by: David Hendler

 Attach: When you attach a Cloud Block Storage Volume to a server, a logical connection is created from a Cloud Block Storage node to the hypervisor hosting your cloud server.
-This is done over a network link via the iSCSI protocol.
-The new Volume gets exposed as a virtual device to the host.
-To your Cloud Server, the Volume appears as a new raw storage device.
+This process happens over a network link via the iSCSI protocol and exposes the new volume as a virtual device to the host.
+To your Cloud Server, the volume appears as a new raw storage device.
 You can attach a Cloud Block Storage Volume through either the API or the Cloud Control Panel.

-Mount: Mounting is generally done once a volume has been attached and formatted for use by a computer’s operating system.
-Mounting is the process in which a user instructs the operating system how to logically map the directory structure to a physical storage device.
+Mount: Mounting is the process in which a user instructs the operating system to map the directory structure logically to a physical storage device.
+You can mount your volume after you attach and format it for use by a server’s operating system.
 You can only mount a volume through the computer’s operating system.

 For more information about how to mount your volume, see Prepare your volume.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License